9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 ## Living in an open world

-Haskell\'s type classes are intentionally designed to let us create new instances of a type class whenever we see fit.
+Haskell's type classes are intentionally designed to let us create new instances of a type class whenever we see fit.

 :::: captioned-content